PWRxPSYCHO/SocialMediaFeed/README.md

 `https://twitter.com/<username>/status/<tweetId>`

-<Username>: is provided in .env
+`username`: is provided in .env

-<tweetId>: is returned through the filteredstream
+`tweetId`: is returned through the filteredstream

 Compile the typescript by running `tsc`
 Then start it up with `npm run start`